-Greenberg Glusker's summer program is designed to acquaint outstanding second-year law students with the Firm and our practices, with the expectation that they will join us upon graduation from law school.
+Greenberg Glusker's summer program is designed to introduce outstanding second-year law students to the Firm and our practices, with the expectation that they will join us upon graduation from law school.
 Historically, a very high percentage of our summer clerks have been offered and have accepted full-time positions with the Firm.

-Our summer program provides summer associates with a realistic experience of what it is like to work here.
+Our summer program provides summer associates with a realistic experience of what it is to be an attorney at Greenberg Glusker.
 Work assignments are not limited to library research and memos, but also include practical assignments such as drafting agreements and preparing pleadings.
 In addition, summer associates have the opportunity to see how we practice law outside of the office, and are regularly invited to attend events such as client meetings, business deal “closings,” mediations, depositions, motion hearings and trials.

-Each summer associate is paired with a junior associate as a “big sib” to assist in the transition from law school to a work environment.
+Each summer associate is paired with a junior associate as a “big sib” to assist in the transition from law school to a law firm environment.
 Summer associates receive feedback on their work on an ongoing basis throughout the summer, as well as a more formal mid-summer and end-of-summer review.

 Of course, the summer is not all work and no play.
 Summer associates are also treated to some of the best activities that Los Angeles has to offer, including concerts, museum tours, sporting events and parties.
-In addition, we offer summer associates the opportunity to interact with our attorneys and their spouses or significant others outside of the workplace, both in small group settings and Firmwide events.
+In addition, we offer summer associates the opportunity to interact with our attorneys and their spouses/significant others outside of the workplace, both in small group settings and Firmwide events.